kfjahnke/envutil/README.md

 view and can use a b-spline with degree two or more, twining is futile, because the b-spline interpolation already produces a near-optimal result.
 If there are several facets, automatic twining will configure the filter so that even the most scaled-down content shows no aliasing.
+Using twining with large kernels can take significant processing time, but the resulting images should be of a very good quality, so I think the process should be suitable to e.g. calculate image pyramids for pyramid-based schemes (like mip-mapping) which, in turn, are better-suited for fast rendering over a large range of scales (like in lux).

 ## --twf_file TWF_FILE   read twining filter from a file